malpa222/portfolio/_pages/redteaming/in-depth.md

     Then, I will try to research whether an LLVM-based language might be a good choice.
 Therefore, the first research question will mainly require using the
     Library strategy.

-- **How to develop a plugin for LLVM's optimization pipeline?**
+- **Are plugin development results worth the time spent learning the LLVM infrastructure?**

     Using the input from the previous research question, I want to build on it to find out how to create my own plugin that will aid malware development, especially the obfuscation part.
 To find an answer I will need to rely on the Workshop research strategy to develop the addon and try to connect it to the rest of the framework.
+This will give me an overview of the learning curve and the value of the knowledge.

 - **How effective is the flow flattening obfuscation technique?**